 Declaring bankruptcy is advisable only as a last resort.
 While Chapter 13 bankruptcy can dramatically reduce your unsecured debt load, it can have plenty of undesirable consequences.
 Meanwhile, declaring Chapter 7 bankruptcy may mean saying goodbye to most of the assets that you’ve accumulated over the course of your life.

 We have plenty of literature about the bankruptcy process on this site, so we won’t go into all the details here.

 It’s important to remember, however, that bankruptcy is a very public matter.
 Once you begin the process, it’ll be a long time before you can hide the fact that it happened.

 Declaring bankruptcy results in an immediate hit to your credit score.
+Tax accountants at davidyorkstaxservice.com from California can help you during these times.
 As you work through the process, you run the risk of losing important assets like your car, home, family heirlooms and more.

 Over time, bankruptcy might come back to bite you in unexpected ways.
 If your employer requires you to carry a security clearance, there’s a chance that it could be rescinded.
 If you’re applying for a mortgage or rental property, your brush with insolvency could disqualify you from consideration.
 Depending on your area of expertise, you might even find it difficult to find or keep a job.

 With us you won’t find hidden fees, extra costs, or additional levels of service for more money – just the best results possible – with less waiting around.
 It doesn’t matter how bad your credit might seem to be, our service includes every action-step possible.
 We take care of everything, so you don’t have to worry about it.